ebellocchia/py_crypto_hd_wallet/README.md

 ### Generating wallet keys and addresses

-After a wallet is created, you can generate keys and addresses by simply calling the *Generate* method.
-If you call the method before creating the wallet with the previous methods, a *RuntimeError* exception will, be raised.\
+After a wallet is created, you can generate keys and addresses by simply calling the *Generate* method.\
 For generating a wallet, you can specify the account index, the change index and the number and offset of addresses.\
 If you call the method with no parameters, the default values will be:
 - Account index 0